Murat-U-Saglam/Financial-Engineering/notes.md

 ## TODO
-- create tables
-tickers
-ticker_data
-strip requirements from backend and front end
-Split frontend and backend use fast api for backend Change utils get rid of pydantic and Work with pandas dataframe and store the whole data
+- Validation on frontend and backend